pstroka/AstroIdeaVim/README.md

 # WIP!
 There is still a lot to do, but the most important mappings (for me) have been added.

-For some reason not all mappings are loaded on startup and IdeaVim has to be reloaded after each startup.

 # AstroIdeaVim
 [//]: # (TODO put a screenshot/gif here showcase)
 The goal of this setup is to mimic the default AstroNvim mapping that I use every day so that I can feel at home when I need to use IntelliJ Idea.